Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

-The discrete-time replicator dynamic is a {\em growth transformation} for any polynomial with nonnegative coefficients \citep{Baum-Eagon, Baum-Sell}.
+The discrete-time replicator dynamic $J$ is a {\em growth transformation} for any polynomial with nonnegative coefficients \citep{Baum-Eagon, Baum-Sell}.
 That is, the discrete-time replicator dynamic strictly ascends polynomials with nonnegative coefficients except at fixed points wherein the value of the polynomial remains constant.
 This implies that in a doubly symmetric bimatrix game $C$, $\forall X \in \mathbb{X}(C)$ such that $X$ is not a fixed point, this dynamic ascends the potential function $\mathsf{P} : \mathbb{X}(C) \rightarrow \mathbb{R}$, where $\mathsf{P}(X) = X \cdot CX$.
-In the Appendix, we prove that $T$ (cf. Section \ref{Hedge}) is a growth transformation for $\mathsf{P}$, $\forall \alpha > 0$.
-We ensure that the iterates of our dynamical system remain $\mathsf{G}$-feasible and to that end we design a growth transformation for $\mathsf{G}$.
+In the Appendix, we prove that $T$ (cf. Section \ref{Hedge}) is a growth transformation for $\mathsf{P}$ $\forall \alpha > 0$ provided $0 \leq C \leq 1$ (element-wise).
+We ensure that the iterates of our dynamical system remain $\mathsf{G}$-feasible and to that end we design corresponding growth transformations for $\mathsf{G}$ and $\mathsf{G'}$.
 To that end, we extend a result by \cite{Gopalakrishnan}, namely, that rational functions admit growth transformations, which can be obtained by growth transformations for corresponding polynomials.
-They show that:
+One of their results is that:

 \begin{proposition} Given a domain

 and a rational function $R(X) = S_1(X) \big/ S_2(X)$ where $S_1(X)$ and $S_2(X)$ are polynomials with real coefficients and $S_2(X)$ has only positive values in $D$, for any $X \in D$, there exists a polynomial $P_q(X)_{q \leftarrow X}$ parametrized by $X$ such that